StructVarGA/polledHiC/pipeline.md

-wdir=         # The working dir reads=        # directory with reads runid=nfcorehic      # simply a name describing the sample genome=              # location of the genome file (warning, bowtie index shoul have the same prefix, see below for an example) chromsize=           # a tab separated file with chromosome length : chrid   length, one line per chromosome outdir=$dir/results/$runid script=$outdir.sh log=$outdir.log
+wdir=         # The working dir reads=        # directory with reads runid=nfcorehic      # simply a name describing the sample genome=              # path of the genome file with associateds bowtie indexe (see bottom of the page for an example) chromsize=           # a tab separated file with chromosome length : chr_id   length, one line per chromosome outdir=$dir/results/$runid script=$outdir.sh log=$outdir.log